On a generalization of affinoid varieties: The bornology of coefficientwise convergence

-Let $R$ be a bornological ring and $R \ldbrack X_1, ..., X_n \rdbrack$ the ring of formal power-series on $R$.
-We will introduce a bornology on $R \ldbrack X_1, ..., X_n \rdbrack$ (analogous to the topology of coefficientwise convergence defined in \cite{GR}) with the purpose to use it in the chapter \ref{chap_dagger} to prove some properties of our dagger algebras.
+Let $R$ be a bornological ring and let $R \ldbrack X_1, ..., X_n \rdbrack$ be the ring of formal power-series on $R$.
+The bornology that we will define on $R \ldbrack X_1, ..., X_n \rdbrack$ is the bornological analogous of the topology of coefficientwise convergence defined in the first chapter \cite{GR}.